 What is a Data Breach?

 A data breach is when private information is released intentionally or unintentionally into the wrong hands.
 Over the last few years, companies like Equifax and T-Mobile have been targets in data breaches.
+The effects brought by come in the form of damage to the target company’s reputation due to the perceived betrayal of trust.
+Victims and their clients may also face financial losses should related records be part of the stolen information.
 A consumer may have received a letter from either of these companies stating their information has been compromised in a data breach and have been provided some solutions or a quick call to action on how to avoid data breaches.

 How Do Data Breaches Happen?